MuhammadAsadJaved/Important-shells/README.md

 ## Delete single object from all PASCAL VOC .xml annotations.

-This shell is used to delete a single object from all xml annotations in a folder.
+This program is used to delete a single object from all xml annotations in a folder.
 For example if xmin is > xmax , that's mean this bounding box value have some problem So you want to detelee this kind of all objects, or some similar conditions.
-Then you can use this shell.
+Then you can use this program.
 * We suppos you have xml annotations in a folder.
 * Download [Delete_single_object.py](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/Delete_single_object.py)
 * Change [input](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/Delete_single_object.py#L9) and [output](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/Delete_single_object.py#L10) xmls path.